Indian Polity / Union Legislature

 against a Minister, group of Ministers or entire Council of Ministers.
 It can be put to voting.

-The intention of this Motion is to give a warning to
+The intention of Censure Motion

-a Minister for the negligence, indifference, non-responsibility or misbehavior.
+in Indian Parliament is to give a warning to a Minister for the negligence, indifference, non-responsibility or misbehavior.
 The Government need not to resign with this Motion.

 - No Confidence Motion - It is the ultimate Motion which brings down the Government.
 This motion shall be introduced only in the Lower